Hugh Burgoyne: Details

 On 29 May 1855, in the Sea of Azov, Crimea, Lieutenant Burgoyne of HMS Swallow, with Lieutenant Cecil William Buckley from HMS Miranda and Gunner John Robarts from HMS Ardent, volunteered to land at a beach where the Russian army were in strength.
 They were out of covering gunshot range of the ships offshore and met considerable enemy opposition, but managed to set fire to corn stores and ammunition dumps and destroy enemy equipment before embarking again.

 Burgoyne was Commander on HMS Ganges under Captain John Fulford during that vessel's service in the waters of the Colonies of Vancouver Island and British Columbia during the fledgling years of the latter colony's establishment.
 "When the American merchant ship Northern Eagle was burned in Esquimalt Harbour, Captain Burgoyne was highly commended for his efforts to save everything possible from the burning ship.
 Seamen from the Ganges, Pylades, Tribune, and Plumper also assisted."

 Later career

 Burgoyne later achieved the rank of captain and was killed when in command of HMS Captain, which capsized off Cape Finisterre during a gale on 7 September 1870.
 This revolutionary masted turret ship had been the subject of considerable controversy during its design and construction and its loss was attributed to its poor stability.

-Lost at sea, Burgoyne and his father [Field Marshal Sir John Fox Talbot buried at the Tower of London] are memorialised in Brompton Cemetery, London, at the Burgoyne family plot against the wall, towards the north-east corner of the cemetery.
+Lost at sea, Burgoyne and his father (Field Marshal Sir John Fox Burgoyne, buried at the Tower of London) are memorialised in Brompton Cemetery, London, at the Burgoyne family plot against the wall, towards the north-east corner of the cemetery.